-Chosposi the Mongwi turned to the ceramic faced attendant and requested an update.
-She had just woken from the Sipapu and not all of her mental processes were as sharp as they were before she had gone under nearly ten-thousand cycles ago.
+Chosposi the Mongwi turned to the ceramic-faced attendant and requested an update.
+She had just woken from the Sipapu and not all of her mental processes were as sharp as they had been before she fell asleep nearly ten-thousand cycles ago.
 The mute automaton replied with a data dump into the terminal in front of Chosposi along with an injection of vitamins and stimulants.

 The status of the Yöngösona was all positive, she read.
 Nothing untoward had happened to telemetry or life support, and traveler losses during the Sipapu were within nominal margins.
 Despite knowing intellectually that the Sipapu was inherently risky, she mourned her fellow travelers, even more so as she knew that their long genetic lines were now terminated.
 As the mechanical attendant moved on to the adjacent Sleep chambers to continue waking the other travelers, Chosposi swung her legs over the side of the bed and reflected on her mission while blood continued to fill long unused vessels.
 The People had been asleep for ten millennia as measured by their now long-dead planet.
 It had been on the verge of desolation when they left, and the planetologists hadn’t given the atmosphere more than a handful of cycles before complete collapse.
 Thankfully, Chosposi’s ancestors had begun The Work far before that and had sent ahead seed and algae, then thousands of frozen embryos and attendants a millennium later.
 This was all to prepare the way for The People to transplant themselves onto their new home when the time came.